-The Times Square Visitors Center, located between 46th and 47th Streets, is open daily from 8 am to 8 pm.
-There you can pick up free city information, book a tour of Manhattan, purchase metro tickets, stamps, and tickets to Broadway and Off-Broadway shows from the Broadway Ticket Center.
-Alternatively, you can visit the Times Square TKTS Booth for discounted same-day theater tickets.
+NY Visitors Centers offer free city information, let you book a tour of Manhattan, purchase metro tickets, stamps, and tickets to Broadway and Off-Broadway shows.
+Alternatively, you can visit the TKTS Booth for discounted same-day theater tickets.

-Every Friday at Noon the Times Square BID offers a free, behind-the-scenes walking tour of Times Square.
-The tour leaves from the Times Square Visitors Center, 1560 Broadway between 46th and 47th Streets.
+Every Friday at Noon the Times Square BID offers a free, behind-the-scenes walking tour.
+The tour leaves from the Visitors Center, 1560 Broadway between 46th and 47th Streets.
 For more information, visit www.timessquarebid.org.

 360 Degree Virtual Tour of Times Square on New Year's Eve

 No, that's not snow but confetti flying through the air as the clock strikes midnight.
 This 360-degree panoramic image captures the moment of the famous ball drop in Times Square.
 The actual image is interactive - you can click and drag your mouse to take a 360 degree tour.
 The image was taken using rotational cameras with ultra wide-angle lenses by 360VR Images, a company that produces high-quality panoramic images for use in print and panoramic virtual tour production.